Key Takeaways

 In other words, person-centered care is being talked about because it can make highly personalized, home-based care scalable as the population ages.
 Increasingly, families will want and seek out providers known for quality, person-centered care.
 It can become a great way to differentiate your business and get more people knocking on your door.

-Reason #2: Too often, care seeker expectations aren’t being met.
+Reason #2: Too often, care seeker expectations aren’t being met

 It’s widely acknowledged that long-term care outcomes are often suboptimal.
 Readmission rates are too high.
 Depression rates are too high.
 Costs are too high.